jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the balance of the credit account on that day after any credits are attached under section HA 15; and (b) the largest debit to the credit account that would have arisen before that day if section OB 41 had applied.
 Group companies: FDP account
-(4) On the day before the date on which the status ends, the company’s FDP account is debited under section OC 24 (FDPA debit for loss of shareholder continuity) by the lesser of—
-  (a) the balance of the credit account on that day after any credits are attached under section HA 15; and (b) the largest debit to the credit account that would have arisen before that day if section OC 24 had applied.
+(4)

 ### HA 19 Credit accounts and dividend statements
 When this section applies
 (1) This section applies when a qualifying company pays a dividend that is treated either as a fully imputed distribution under section HA 15 or as exempt income under sections HA 14 and HA 16.
 Credit accounts
-(2) For the purposes of sections OB 30 to OB 59 (which relate to imputation debits) and OC 13 to OC 26 (which relate to FDP debits), if an imputation credit or an FDP credit is attached to the dividend, the amount of the credit is debited to the company’s imputation credit account or FDP account, as applicable.
+(2) For the purposes of sections OB 30 to OB 59 (which relate to imputation debits), if an imputation credit is attached to the dividend, the amount of the credit is debited to the company’s imputation account.
 The debit arises on the day the company pays the dividend.
 Dividend statements
 (3) For all dividends, whether or not credits have been attached, the company must complete the following statements detailing the extent to which the dividends are assessable income or exempt income:
   (a) a company dividend statement under section 67(1) of the Tax Administration Act 1994; and